mattermost/mattermost-developer-documentation/site/content/contribute/server/plugins.md

 ## Adding an API

 To add a plugin API you need to add the signature of your new method to the [API interface](https://github.com/mattermost/mattermost-server/blob/master/plugin/api.go).
 You then need to implement the API in the [plugin_api.go](https://github.com/mattermost/mattermost-server/blob/master/app/plugin_api.go) of the `app` package.
-Finally, you would need to run `make pluginapi` to generate the RPC glue code needed for your new API.
+Finally, you would need to run `make pluginapi` to generate the RPC glue code needed for your new API and `make plugin-mocks` to generate the mocks used for plugin testing.

 That's it!
 Submit your pull request.